 Loudi Hunan, China Travel Guide

 Hunan cuisine is a long history, influenced by the region's humid, subtropical climate.
 Chili peppers, introduced to China centuries ago, thrived in Hunan, where locals discovered their warming properties helped combat dampness.
-This led to a culinary tradition marked by the generous use of chilies, fermented ingredients, and a preference for strong, rich flavors.
+This led to a food-related tradition marked by the generous use of chilies, fermented ingredients, and a preference for strong, rich flavors.

 A combination of numbing and spicy sensations, a prominent feature (less numbing than Sichuan cuisine).